Anger, Driving, And Impulse Control: How To Keep Your Cool On The Road

 Takeaway

 Anger is a common emotion that you may experience while driving.
 It might create dangerous situations when it is expressed in an unhealthy way.
-If you're looking for help managing anger on the go, try the above tips and consider reaching out to a qualified mental health professional, like a counselor.
+If you're looking for help managing anger on the go, try the above tips and consider reaching out to a qualified mental health professional, such as an online counselor.

 Learn to separate anger from behavior